 [Section 36ZE inserted by No. 42 of 2002 s.
 15.]

 36ZF.
-Application for review
+Application to SAT for review

 A person who is dissatisfied with the determination of the Minister on an objection by the person under section 36ZE may apply to the State Administrative Tribunal for a review of the determination under section 36G(5) of the purpose for which the land is used.